1. Purpose of policy

 Information System means an electronic system that manages information and data related to the ICT Asset.

-Information Security Management System means a collection of artefacts that support the USC ICT Security Policy framework, consistent with the Queensland Government’s Information Standard IS18 and the ISO/IEC 27001 standard.
+Information Security Management System means a collection of artefacts that support the ICT Security Policy framework, consistent with the Queensland Government’s Information Standard IS18 and the ISO/IEC 27001 standard.

 Segregation of Duties means a separation of responsibilities in undertaking a task to minimise the likelihood of compromising security.